dinosoeren/walls.dev/content/project/iris-31/index.md

 ## Family, Identity, and Survival

-At its heart, *Iris-31* is about my grandfather Yvon’s survival during the [1931 hurricane in British Honduras](https://en.wikipedia.org/wiki/1931_British_Honduras_hurricane) (modern-day Belize)—a story passed down through my family.
+At its heart, *Iris-31* is about my grandfather Yvon’s (*Yvon is pronounced `"Ivo"`*) survival during the [1931 hurricane in British Honduras](https://en.wikipedia.org/wiki/1931_British_Honduras_hurricane) (modern-day Belize)—a story passed down through my family.
 But it’s also about the complexity of family, identity, and memory.
 The performance explores not just physical survival, but the psychological limbo of trauma, the ambiguity of identity, and the struggle to connect across generations.

 *Excerpt from the final script:*